-If you're considering tying a reward to Flipd this semester, here are four successful ways to do it:
+If you're considering tying a reward to Flipd this semester, here are some successful ways to do it:

 1. Export student data to CSV